A Quantum Heat Machine from Fast Optomechanics: Cyclical steady-state

+Details of how such a squeezer could be realised will be discussed in `Experimental Feasibility', below.

-\section{Cyclical `steady-state'}
+\section{Cyclical steady-state}

-A typical thermodynamic machine operates by performing a cyclical process in which the working fluid is returned to the same state at the end of each cycle.
-We will refer to this as the `steady-state'.
-Repeated application of our squeezing protocol will gradually force any initial state towards a zero-mean Gaussian `steady-state' with covariance $V_{SS}$ \footnote{This approach to steady-state is guaranteed because $\det\Cu{M_{hom}} < 1$.} defined by the self-consistency condition
+Having established the building blocks of our thermal cycle, let us turn to assembling them.
+A typical thermodynamic machine (of the non-autonomous variety) operates by performing a process in which the working fluid is returned to the same state at the end of each cycle.
+We will refer to this state, indicated in Fig.~\ref{Fig:SequenceSimplified}, panel~\textit{d}), as the `cyclical steady-state' (CSS).
+Repeated application of our squeezing protocol will gradually force any initial state towards a zero-mean, Gaussian CSS \footnote{This approach to steady-state is guaranteed because $\det\Cu{M_{hom}} < 1$.}.
+Therefore, the CSS is entirely characterized by its covariance matrix $V_{CSS}$, which is defined by the self-consistency condition